Eu Judicial Cooperation in Criminal Matters

 Course syllabus

-The course aims to provide an in-depth knowledge of judicial cooperation in criminal matters, as well as the criminal procedure law in the "small" and in the "large" Europe.
+The course aims to provide an in-depth knowledge of the criminal procedure law in the "small" and in the "large" Europe.

-The first part of the course will deal with principles and protection of human rights in the European Convention on Human Rights, criminal procedure rules in the Tfue, and european directives on criminal justice; victim protection (European Victim Protection Order) will also be studied.
+The course will deal with principles and protection of human rights in the European Convention on Human Rights, criminal procedure rules in the Tfue, and european directives on criminal justice; victim protection (European Victim Protection Order) will also be studied.

 Prerequisites for admission